umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/language-files-for-packages.md

 # Language file for packages

-While the Umbraco Core ships with its own set of language files, package authors who would like their UI to be multi-lingual, will need to include their own set of language files as part of their package distribution.
+Umbraco Core includes language files, but package authors must provide their own for multi-lingual UI.

 ## Including new language keys